Abd-al-RahmanH/abd-al-rahmanh.github.io/_posts/2024-02-09-What-is-AWS-Lambda.md

 ---
-title: "What is AWS Lambda: A Complete Guide with Python Example and Triggering IAM Role"
+title: "What is AWS Lambda?: A Complete Guide with Python Example and Triggering IAM Role"
 excerpt: "Discover how to use AWS Lambda, Python code, and IAM roles to build serverless functions."

 header: